 Scholars much look for different avenues for communicating their research, sometimes journals are the best place.
 But sometimes you need to look at other ways of publishing like blogs, books, or magazines.

 I just give one example:

 Many years back when I was starting my work on product development I came across some work done by two professors at Harvard Business School.
 They had done the study of product development in US companies and I don’t remember their exact number but let’s say they have done 20 cases roughly.
 From that collection of 20 cases, first, they published all the cases separately in the Harvard Business School case series.
 They wrote three different books for three different audiences.
 They wrote one book which was on text and cases for students, the other book which was more focused on top management, and the third book for the lower-level managers in the company.
 Then they also wrote articles in Harvard Business School.

 So I have also tried to evaluate that a little bit.
 We have articles, books, cases, and research articles published in journals.
 We have also created some videos.
 I think there is a lot of scope for doing that.
 And if you are a good scholar you should really look for how can you really take your idea and apply them in different contexts.

 Inkpothub: What are your future research domains/ aspirations wherein you are trying to explore?

 Prof. Rishikesha T. Krishnan: My current exploration is on some new projects.

 - to write a book focused on frugal innovations.
-I have a manuscript which is almost ready but what has happened is some of it was written a few years back so it needs updating.
+I have a manuscript that is almost ready but what has happened is some of it was written a few years back so it needs updating.

 - to understand the phenomena about ‘how is a digital transformation happening, how is it changing the nature of innovation and the management of innovation’.

 I have already written a couple of articles on innovation transformation.
-So these are the two things I am looking on.
+So these are the two things I am looking at.
 One is frugal and the other one is digital.
 And then, of course, the connection between them.